Boston Air Route Traffic Control Center

-Boston Air Route Traffic Control Center (ZBW) (radio communications, "Boston Center") is one of 22 Air Route Traffic Control Centers in the United States, located in Nashua, New Hampshire.
+Boston Air Route Traffic Control Center (ZBW; radio communications: "Boston Center") is one of 22 Air Route Traffic Control Centers in the United States, located in Nashua, New Hampshire.

-The primary responsibility of ZBW is the separation of overflights, and the expedited sequencing of arrivals and departures along STARs (standard terminal arrival routes) and SIDs (standard instrument departures) for the Boston Metropolitan Area, the New York Metropolitan Area, and other areas in the Northeast region of the United States.
+The primary responsibility of ZBW is the separation of overflights, and the expedited sequencing of arrivals and departures along STARs (standard terminal arrival routes) and SIDs (standard instrument departures) for the Boston Metropolitan Area, the New York Metropolitan Area, and other areas in the Northeastern United States.

-Boston Center is the 18th busiest air traffic control center in the United States.
+Boston Center is the 18th-busiest air traffic control center in the United States.
 In 2024, Boston Center was responsible for handling 1,502,689 flights.
-The Boston ARTCC currently covers 165000 sqmi of airspace that includes airports in Connecticut, Vermont, Massachusetts, Rhode Island, Maine, New Hampshire, New York state and northeast Pennsylvania.
+As of 2026, the Boston Air Route Traffic Control Center (ARTCC) covers 165000 sqmi of airspace, which includes airports in Connecticut, Vermont, Massachusetts, Rhode Island, Maine, New Hampshire, New York state and northeast Pennsylvania.

 Sectors

 ZBW has a total of 30 sectors, including 16 Low Altitude sectors, 10 High Altitude sectors, and 1 Super High Altitude sector.
 There are also three Low-High Altitude sectors which usually cover from the surface to unlimited and do not fit into any of the other sector categories.
 Within the center, there are five areas, which other ARTCCs often refer to as "Specialties".